Sushi6006/GhostyPacman/README.md

 ### Changes Made
 Thanks to all the responses we get, we made some big improvements to our game.
 Here is a list of what we changed after the evaluation process:
-- New control system (WASD only) is now added and users can choose whatever they want wheneven they want it.
+- New control system (WASD only) is now added and users can choose whatever they want whenever they want it.
 - Some sound effects are updated with lower pitch and volume.
 Background music is added
 - Whole lighting mechanism was remade:
   - day & night effect is now gone